dankogai/swift-perl/README.md

 Caution
 -------

-* The perl embedded is the one on the system.
+* The perl embedded is the one on the system, which is 5.16.3 as of Yosemite DP3